jo355/Pre-trained-Dog-Classifier/README.md

 # Pre-trained-Dog-Classifier
 This is the first project in the Udacity "AI Programming with Python" Nanodegree program sponsored by AWS( AWS AI and ML DeepRacer Challenge).
 The repo uses three pre-trained models "ResNet", "AlexNet", "VGG" , classify the dogs in the given dataset( images of dogs and other animals).
-The results are as displayed below:
+The link to the dataset(pet_images) used: https://drive.google.com/drive/folders/1vfIClNT4pf7A2ARkNr9WU-FBIIzmSp0n?usp=sharing
+The results are uploaded in the results folder as a text file and tabular representation for each of the three models.
+VGG is found to be the best performing the best in all the metrics used.